michkied/PloplDlaWOSP/README.md

 - Additionally, `/pause` and `/unpause` commands are provided, as well as the `/revert` command for returning to a previous auction state
 - Bot updates the current state of the auction in the data.json file, which is then read by vMix and displayed on live transmission

-**IV, V & VI PLOPŁ Aution for WOŚP collected over 56 000 PLN for Wielka Orkiestra Świątecznej Pomocy!**
+**IV, V & VI PLOPŁ Autions for WOŚP collected over 56 000 PLN for Wielka Orkiestra Świątecznej Pomocy!**

 ▬▬▬▬▬▬▬▬▬